Show/Hide Toolbars

 ENDIF

 Foo() will be evaluated only once.
-And only when the result is NULL then Bar() will be evaluated.
+Bar() will only be evaluated when the result is NULL.

 y := CHECKED(x)